Positivity of automorphic vector bundles on unitary Shimura varieties: Unitary Shimura varieties

 \section{Unitary Shimura varieties}

-\begin{rmk} The main result of this paper is purely local, and the structure of the reducetive group $G$ at places away from $p,\infty$ is not really important for us.
-For simplicity, we use the following moduli interpretation.
-The result also works for other moduli problems, as long as the unitary group splits at $p$ and the resulting Shimura variety is compact, e.g., the moduli problem in \cite{Kottwitz}. \end{rmk}
+\begin{rmk} The main result of this paper is purely local, and the structure of the reductive group $G$ at places away from $p$ and $\infty$ is not really important for us.
+We use the following moduli interpretation for simplicity.
+The result also works for other moduli problems, as long as the unitary group satisfies the condition that $G_{\mathbb{Q}_p}$ is isomorphic to the Weil restriction of $GL_n$ of a totally real field and the resulting Shimura variety is \emph{compact}.
+For example, the moduli problem in \cite{Kottwitz}. \end{rmk}